top of page

 The health of our animals comes first.
 When raising rare heritage breeds the genetic pool is smaller so we are very careful to get as much genetic diversity as possible.
 We have multiple ram and ewe lines available and will artificially inseminate as well with rams from the U.K. We are lucky to have a farmer just down the road from us who raises high quality grass and alfalfa hay and who supplies us with 50+ tons a year.
 The sheep have beautiful pastures from March through October.
 They are vaccinated yearly and are on a consistent deworming schedule.
 Their feet are trimmed regularly.

-We’ve never had a case of footrot thankfully!
+Thankfully, we’ve never had a case of foot-rot!

 _MG_5644.jpg